You’ll love this recipe if you enjoy these Creamy Chicken Orzo Pasta and Cauliflower Risotto with Mushrooms recipes.

 - 1 cup frozen peas

-- 1 cup asparagus, thin chopped into 1-inch pieces
+- 1 cup asparagus, thin and chopped into 1-inch pieces

 - ¼ teaspoon salt